Choujugura: Shirayuki Brewery Village

 The street extends from JR Itami station to Hankyu Itami station, and passes the remains of Arioka Castle, an artificial stream dating from the Edo period, Chojugura Brewery Village, Oimatsu Tansui spring, Sangenderamae Plaza, and Higashi Shopping Street.
 The street and the surrounding area are filled with many independent restaurants and bars.
 A number of events related to Itami's sake culture take place throughout the year, including the Itami Machinaka Bar, Shirayuki Brewery Festival, and Sakadaru Yoichi Night Market, when the area becomes particularly lively.

-Water from wells is used for sake brewing in Itami.
+Water from local wells has long been used for sake brewing in Itami.

 The water is pumped out of the well from 95 meters below ground.
-The water from this well has a higher hardness than the tap water in Japan.
+The water from this well is a little harder than tap water in Japan.

-The water from this well has passed the test of water quality (51 criteria for tap water quality) and is safe to drink, but it cannot be heat treated as natural water.
+The water from this well has passed the test of water quality (51 criteria for tap water quality) and is safe to drink, but it is natural water and has not been heat treated.
 (It is unsuitable for long preservation and has to be used as soon as possible.)

 - Address: 3-1-8, Chuo, Itami City, 664-0851